NgTrNghia1211/lms-demo/README.md

 - `React-Quill` - rich text editor

-- `MUX.com` - Relate to video data management
+- `MUX.com` - Relate to video data management - because the time saved so there is still some bugs related to video playback Id

 - `Tanstack/table`